Epiwishh/Movie-App/README.md

 # About Movie App

-I am developing this app to practice with Flutter.
+I am developing this app for practice with Flutter.
 I'm still working on it so this isn't the final version.

 ## Flutter Packages Used In This Project